Example Career: Clinical and Counseling Psychologists

 - Provide psychological or administrative services and advice to private firms and community agencies regarding mental health programs or individual cases.

-What Clinical Psychologists Should Be Good At
+What Clinical and Counseling Psychologists Should Be Good At

 - Problem Sensitivity - The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.